hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 ## Settings
 Settings for adjusting output values (miss, bomb, data displayed in Extra Box), mainly for calculating DRC points.
+- "Load local data only" option skips the downloading process and loads the pre-existing data locally.
+- "Default" does not reset language and the "Load local data only" option

 ## Inspiration
 - [Dodging Rain Competition](https://maribelhearn.com/drc)